fkohl04/framework-performance/README.md

 responds nearly as fast as the mocked service.
 With higher request counts the response times of Vertx get noticeably higher, but it stays responsive up to impressing 1000 req/sec.

-<mark>I wonder if a normalized comparison here would have been more useful, i.e. showing req/thread/sec.</mark>

 ### 2. Very slow third party systems

 Sometimes, third party systems are quite unreliable.
 It may occur that they are not available at all, or they get very, very slow.
 Which framework is best equipped to deal with this sort of problem?

 For this test we will adjust our mock services to have a larger delay than in the other tests.
 Starting at 1 second and rising increasingly up to 8 seconds.
 For each step, the Gatling client will call the services for three minutes with 100 req / sec.

 The focus of this test is task handling.
 Over three minutes more requests are reaching the service than can be processed.
 How good are the frameworks able to handle this piling of tasks?